vtexdocs/dev-portal-content/docs/localization/managing-product-images-in-specific-contexts.md

 updatedAt: ""
 ---

-In this guide, you will learn how to control the product images that will be displayed in your store sections by labeling them with specific contexts in VTEX Catalog.
+In this guide, you will learn how to control the product images that will be displayed in your store sections by labeling them with specific contexts on [VTEX Catalog](https://help.vtex.com/en/tutorial/catalog-overview--77M8ItLhDXs6aBdQTqToVe?&utm_source=autocomplete).
 These contexts determine where the image is displayed and are defined as follows:

 - **Gallery context:** Restricts the image to display only in the Product Image Gallery, allowing you to curate a set of images highlighting key features.
 - **SKU selector context:** Restricts the image to display only in the SKU selector, providing a zoomed-in view for detailed examination.